robin-vjc/nsopy/README.md

 * Currently, all methods are implemented in Python.
 Numerical performance is not optimized, but they may be still useful for quick comparisons or for applications in which the main computational burden is in evaluating the first order oracle.

-#### Why is this an important class of problems?

-There are several practical contexts in which non-smooth convex optimization programs arise.
-One such context is the lagrangian duality framework.
-Duality is an approach frequently used to systematically take advantage of ``structure'' within difficult optimization programs.
-[Here](notebooks/Application to Duality.ipynb) is quick intro on Lagrangian duality; see further below for [more advance applications](#Advanced Applications).

 ### Contributing